ShannonAI/Self_Explaining_Structures_Improve_NLP_Models/README.md

 After training, the checkpoints and training log will be saved at `[SELF_EXPLAINING_MODEL_CHECKPOINTS]`.
 ### 2.Evaluate the self-explaining model
 Run the following evaluation command to get the performance on test dataset.
+You can use the checkpoint you trained or just download our checkpoint to evaluate test dataset.
 After evaluation, you will get two output file at `[SPAN_SAVE_PATH]`: `output.txt` and `test.txt`.
 `output.txt` records visual extract spans and prediction results.
 `text.txt` only records top-ranked span as span-base test data for next stage.